 Public transportation in San Diego is not very extensive.
 It is possible to get around the city using public transportation, but not always the most convenient.

-We do not recommend students purchase a car if only staying in San Diego for one semester but students may want to rent a car.
-Below is information for a car rental company recommended by the USD International Center based on past experience.
+We do not recommend students purchase a car if only staying in San Diego for one semester.
+However, students may want to rent a car.
+The car rental company listed below is recommended by the USD International Center based on past experience.

 Dirt Cheap Car Rental